dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 The only required user-supplied data points are date of birth, and home city / town.
 Home city is used to determine which social leaders they are able to support, and where that support goes.

-ach person must be over the age of 12 to get an account.
-This age is chosen because it is when the brain starts making beta waves.
+Birth date is needed because each person must be over the age of 12 to get an account.
+This age is chosen because it is when the brain starts making beta waves, implying the individual can start making critical decisions for their community.

 ## System Integrity
 All of these must be maintained for the integrity of the system